Steve Kinney

 The one thing to remember

 Every anti-pattern in the starting file is individually fixable in under five minutes with the right pattern.
 What made the original test bad wasn’t any one mistake—it was the absence of a framework for thinking about tests.
-Module 3 was that framework.
+The Playwright lessons were that framework.
 This lab is where it becomes muscle memory.